cacilhas/kodumaro/docs/2020/11/logic-acc.md

 **Goal** is the target query, with no variables. **Query** is any question asked to the system, with variables or not.

 A query may be true, false, or give multiple answers depending on the variable values.
-The goal must be true, returning a failure status otherwise.
+The goal must have a truthful answer, returning a failure status otherwise.

 ### Fibonacci